KaterynaKocheharova/Currency-Converter-App/README.md

 # Currency Exchange #
-During our React practice classes, we worked on this simple yet useful and convenient project with my classmates.
+We worked on this convenient exchange currency project with my classmates during our React practice classes.

 ## Here you can
 * See exchange rates